hushmirror/docs/advanced/sdl-in-the-raw.md

 - For Binary releases, [the download link is here](https://git.hush.is/hush/SilentDragonLite/releases)
 - For source code so you can compile your own, [the link is here](https://git.hush.is/hush/SilentDragonLite/src/branch/master/README.md)
-- For legacy AppImage releases, [the download link is here](https://github.com/MyHush/SilentDragonLite/releases)

 ### Configure SDL